LoyolaChicagoBooks/introcs-csharp/rst/while-with-sequence.rst

 sets the variable for *each* character in the string, so it can change an earlier ``false`` value back to ``true`` for a later digit.
 The final value
-always comes from the the *last* character in the string.
+always comes from the the *last* character in the string!
 We want the function to come up with an answer ``false`` if *any* character is not a digit, not just the last character.
 The bad code would give the wrong answer with the string "R2D2".
 If you do not see that, play computer with this string